rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 with CI.

 First of all, when working with pull requests, you integrate your code by pressing a button that will perform the merge.
-With a proper CI tool, the CI tool performs the merge.
+With a CI tool like the one I describe in this article, the CI tool performs the merge.
 With the former, no tool can prevent broken code on the main branch.

 Second of all, pull requests, at least a blocking ones, add delay to the process of integrating code, making it difficult to integrate often.

+Pull requests are often used to review changes before they are merged.
+In the CI server that I describe in this article, there is nothing preventing you from having a manual review step before the CI server is allowed to merge.
+However, a manual review step adds delays and makes it really difficult to do CI.